And I don’t just mean our bodies.

 - People still don’t know what AS is, and patients with the disease are often stuck explaining what it is and proving they have it – much different than someone saying, “I have cancer,” and receiving an immediate reaction of compassion.

-- Patients with AS usually see a rheumatologist, who treats dozens of diseases.
+- Patients with AS usually see a rheumatologist, who treats over 100 diseases.
 There is no AS-specific specialist.
 So patients are often stuck doing a majority of their own research (even resorting to asking other AS patients in support groups for medical advice) and combating misinformation or outdated information.
 For example, there are still rheumatologists who believe women cannot get AS.

 - There is no funding through the National Institutes of Health (NIH) specifically for AS research.
 Government-funded research for AS logically could come from the NIH budget for Arthritis ($222 million), but that is a relatively small pool of money for over 100 forms of arthritis (of which AS is just one).
 There are only *four types of arthritis that receive their own NIH funding – one is Rheumatoid Arthritis ($62 million), a disease that shares a lot of similarities to AS, but which affects fewer people than Spondyloarthritis (the category of diseases AS falls under).
 Such funding needs to be lobbied for to be implemented, then renewed annually with members of Congress.